China is Russia's best hope to blunt sanctions, but wary | Headlines

 “China doesn't want to get so involved that it ends up suffering as a result of its support for Russia,” said Mark Williams, chief Asia economist for Capital Economics.

-Chinese trade with Russia rose to $146.9 billion last year, but that is less than one-tenth of China's total $1.6 trillion in trade with the United States and European Union.
+Chinese trade with Russia rose to USD 146.9 billion last year, but that is less than one-tenth of China's total USD 1.6 trillion in trade with the United States and EU.

 “It all hinges on whether they're willing to risk their access to Western markets to help Russia, and I don't think they are,” said Williams.
 “It's just not that big a market.”
 China, the world's second-largest economy, is the only major government not to have condemned the invasion.